Using quotation marks with strings in IBM Cloud CLI

 Windows command prompt

 For a Windows command prompt, use double quotation marks to surround the JSON data structure.
-Additionally, you must escape each double quotation mark that is inside the JSON structure by using a backslash before each double quotation mark.
+Also, you must escape each double quotation mark that is inside the JSON structure by using a backslash before each double quotation mark.

 ibmcloud resource service-instance-create my-service-instance db-service lite us-south -p "{\"units\":1}"